Brian Paddick, Baron Paddick: House of Lords activities

 Having been elevated to the House of Lords on 16 September 2013, he led a debate on the public trust of police, on 28 November 2013.

 In the 2016 Autumn Party Convention, Lord Paddick saw the Liberty and Security Policy Paper produced by the working party he chaired accepted by the convention.
 This paper, while recognising the danger of terrorism, took issue with the Investigatory Powers Bill and the Counter-Extremism and Safeguarding Bill, rejecting "the idea that indiscriminate monitoring or limiting of legal free speech enhances security."

+In October 2023, Lord Paddick withdrew from Liberal Democrat whip following his appointment as a non-executive advisor with the Metropolitan Police.
+He will sit as a non-affiliated member for the duration of the appointment.

 Personal life

-Since childhood, Paddick has known he was homosexual, but between 1983 and 1988 he was married to Mary Stone in what he called "a genuine attempt to live as a straight man" – "It's what my faith as a Christian expected of me.
+Since childhood, Paddick has known he was gay, but between 1983 and 1988 he was married to Mary Stone in what he called "a genuine attempt to live as a straight man" – "It's what my faith as a Christian expected of me.
 It's what my parents expected of me.
 It's what the police service expected of me.
 Mary was a very beautiful and charming woman.
 It was a genuine attempt to try and deny my sexuality and to 'do the right thing'."
 According to Paddick, it was "a fairly conventional marriage" and his former wife said it was "a wonderful marriage".
 She did not know he was gay.
 He struggled with his sexuality until towards the end of his marriage in 1988: "I learned the lesson about being yourself before that, and being open about my sexuality was the last piece in the jigsaw.
 I wasn't open about my sexuality until I was a commander."
 A November 2003 profile in The Guardian noted: "Mr Paddick is relaxed enough to laugh at himself and told a gay magazine: 'My last staff officer got promoted and went to royalty protection.
 In his leaving card I wrote, "Same job, different Queen".'"
 Paddick currently lives in Vauxhall, London.
-He lived there previously with Petter Belsvik (prior to his death), a civil engineer from Oslo, Norway; they met in a bar while on holiday in Ibiza.
+He lived there previously with Petter Belsvik, a civil engineer from Oslo, Norway; they met in a bar while on holiday in Ibiza.
 They married in Oslo, same-sex marriage in Norway being legalised 8 days before, on 9 January 2009.
 Belsvik died at the end of February 2023.